 - If you need a nearby hotel, the Embassy Suites by Hilton is located a block away and is a great option.

 - If you’re hungry and have a little time, 13 Coins Seattle is a local favorite and is open late on weekends.
 There are also a lot of other places to eat in the Pioneer Square area of Seattle, just a few blocks away.

 - Seattle-Tacoma International Airport is 12 miles and about 20 minutes by car away from Amtrak’s King Street Station.
-The two are connected by a convenient light rail that costs $3 and takes 32 minutes.
+The two are connected by a convenient light rail for $3 and take 32 minutes.
 Cabs have a flat rate of $40 (between Downtown Seattle and Seatac Airport), and a ride share starts around that price, depending on the time of day.

 - Passengers from Vancouver to the United States should arrive at least one hour before departure for border crossing processing.